Continuous Commissioning leads to $6 Million in Energy Reduction

 What is the value of continuous commissioning?

 We realized the value of continuous commissioning by achieving a 15% reduction in excessive use that would have occurred had we not continuously been retro-commissioning or commissioning.
-That comes out too, roughly, $312,000 a year.
+That comes out, to roughly $312,000 a year.
 Add an inflation rate of 2-3%, and in 20 years, that is $6 million in reductions.
 So that makes it worthwhile.